vercel/og-image/README.md

 ## Why use this service?

 The purpose of the `og:image` tag is to give some context to the webpage, the URL that was shared on a social network.
-It would take a long time to painstakingly design an image for every single blog post so thats where `og-image.now.sh` comes in.
+It would take a long time to painstakingly design an image for every single blog post so that's where `og-image.now.sh` comes in.
 We can simply pass the title of our blog post as an image name and it will generate the image for us on the fly!

 It looks like the following: